MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/known-issue-update-channel-move.md

 hideEdit: true
 ---

-# (Known Issue) Some Semi-Annual Channel devices moved to Monthly Channel if receiving updates from Configuration Manager
+# (Known Issue) Some Semi-Annual Enterprise Channel devices moved to Current Channel if receiving updates from Configuration Manager

 > [!IMPORTANT]
 > - The information in this article only applies to organizations that received [Message center](https://go.microsoft.com/fwlink/p/?linkid=2070717) post MC215291 on June 4, 2020.
 > - If you don’t use Configuration Manager to deploy updates for Microsoft 365 Apps by using Windows Server Update Services (WSUS) and Office COM, or if you're using Group Policy to specify an update channel for your devices, then this issue doesn’t apply to your organization and no action is needed on your part.

-In the last few months, we contacted you about moving certain devices in your organization from Semi-Annual Channel to Monthly Channel.
-Because you selected **Monthly Channel** on the **Office software download settings page** in the Microsoft 365 admin center, we moved those certain devices to Monthly Channel based on your selection.
+In the last few months, we contacted you about helping you move certain devices in your organization from Semi-Annual Enterprise Channel to Current Channel.
+We intended to move only devices configured to get updates directly from the Office Content Delivery Network (CDN) on the internet and only when **Current Channel** was selected on the **Office software download settings** page in the Microsoft 365 admin center.

-Recently we identified an issue where other devices in your organization might have been moved inadvertently from Semi-Annual Channel to Monthly Channel.
+While we were able to assist you in moving those devices to Current Channel, we recently identified an issue with some devices that are configured to receive updates from Configuration Manager.
+For those devices, we might have inadvertently moved those devices in your organization from Semi-Annual Enterprise Channel to Current Channel.

+> [!NOTE]
+> Prior to June 9, 2020, Current Channel was named Monthly Channel and Semi-Annual Enterprise Channel was named Semi-Annual Channel.

 We’re contacting you to let you know about this issue.
-We're also providing you with steps to help you identify devices that shouldn't have been moved and to provide you with steps to bring those devices back to their intended state.
+We're providing you with steps to help you identify devices that shouldn't have been moved.
+Also, while Current Channel is our recommended update channel, we're providing you with the steps to bring those devices back to their original update channel (Semi-Annual Enterprise Channel) or to another update channel of your choosing.

 We’ve made the appropriate changes to our code so that this issue doesn’t affect you or any other customers in the future.

 ## Which devices are affected by this issue?